-We’ve all heard the quote: “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”
+We’ve all heard the saying: “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”
 Guess what, I know which half is being wasted!

-From a budget perspective, advertising is often one of the the largest pieces of the marketing cake.
-The effectiveness of these dollars, however, can be a challenge for the marketer to measure, often resulting in an odd experience for the consumer.
+From a budget perspective, advertising is often one of the largest pieces of the marketing cake.
+The effectiveness of these dollars, however, can prove challenging for marketers to measure, often resulting in a poor experience for the consumer.

 Luckily, the times are changing.
-Facebook was the first to start matching real identities (using email and mobile tied to a unique profile) and letting marketers target those individuals.
+Facebook was the first to start matching real identities (using email and mobile tied to a unified customer profile) and letting marketers target those individuals.
 However, Facebook is not quite a mass-market changer, primarily because it is limited to only the Facebook ad network.

-In Q4 2015, Google followed Facebook by announcing Customer Match, a clear message of what the ad industry is moving towards.
-Other companies, such as Pinterest, Yahoo, Twitter, and other premium publishers, are already there.
-Next year, expect a rapid growth in the coverage of real-identity ad serving, letting brands tailor journeys and execute campaigns across channels, beyond devices.
+In Q4 2015, Google followed Facebook by announcing Customer Match, a clear message of what the ad industry is moving toward.
+Other companies, such as Pinterest, Yahoo, Twitter, and other premium publishers, were already there.

 These developments are going to be game changing.
 Simply put, an ad revolution is upon us.
 In the past, developing ads with the widest appeal, often to unknowable audiences, was the accepted methodology.
 In the near future, tailoring messages to individual users will be the key to success.

-Get ahead of the curve by thinking of your advertising execution as a martech strategy.
-Your marketing automation platform already holds the ‘golden, almighty’ email address and the most up-to-date data, organized in a single-customer view and tied 1-to-1 to an automated user journey.
+Get ahead of the curve by thinking of your advertising execution as a marketing technology strategy.
+Your marketing automation platform already holds the ‘golden, almighty’ email address and the most up-to-date data, organized in a single-customer view and tied one-to-one to an automated user journey.

-By applying these high quality targeting tactics marketers can build integrated ad journeys, and I am positive that advertising spends will be much, much more effective.
+By applying these high-quality targeting methods marketers can build integrated ad journeys, and I am positive that advertising spends will be much, much more effective.